nkamatam/Exams/CDA/AWS CDA.md

 	* Each item is 3KB in size
 	* You need stongly consistenct reads
 		* First calculate how many RCUs needed for each Read:
-		* Size of each item / (2 x 4KB) = 0.75
+		* Size of each item / 4KB = 0.75
 		* Round up to the nearest whole number, each READ will need 1 x RCU per read operation
-		* Multiplied by the number of reads/second = 80 RCUs needed
+		* Multiplied by the number of reads/second = 80
+		* Divide 80 / 2 = 40 (RCUs for eventually consistent READs)
 		*

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg5NTkwNjgzNCwtMjU2NTI3ODA5LDU3ND
+eyJoaXN0b3J5IjpbLTg1Mzc4NjkyOSwtMjU2NTI3ODA5LDU3ND
 ExODgxMSwxMDY5OTc1NzUzLDc1Mzk3MTkyMywxMDkzOTU1ODUy
 XX0=
 -->